kiancchen/Vending-Machine/README.md

 ### Meeting 1

-- date:
+- date: 30th October
-- attendance:
+- attendance: All
 - content:
+  - Identify the Sprint Goal
+  - Discuss the data structure
+  - Implement the codebase together
+  - Refine, prioritize and assign tasks to team members
+  - Produce the Sprint Backlog
 - Cheng Chen:
   - What did I do yesterday:
   - What I will do today: Setup agile tools